Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Introduction

 More recently, a novel multi-carrier modulation technique termed orthogonal time frequency space (OTFS) was proposed \cite{hadani2017orthogonal}.
 While OTFS is quite promising in high-mobility scenarios, it requires high signal processing complexity due to the large-dimension equivalent channel \cite{xiao2021overview}.
 Furthermore, the signal detection of OTFS has to be performed across an entire OTFS frame, which leads to high signal processing latency for a large OTFS frame.
 By contrast, the equalization-free DAM transmission enables instantaneous signal detection, making it quite appealing for ultra-reliable low-latency communication (URLLC) in the fifth-generation (5G)/sixth-generation (6G) wireless networks.
 It is worth mentioning that a technique similar to DAM was studied in \cite{taniguchi2004maximum}, where tapped delay line structure was used to alleviate the channel frequency selectivity.
 However, the work \cite{taniguchi2004maximum} did not exploit the high spatial resolution nor multi-path sparsity, and the ISI cannot be completely eliminated in general.
 Furthermore, no rigorous performance analysis and signal design were provided in \cite{taniguchi2004maximum}.

 Note that DAM is most effective when there exist a few strong channel multi-paths.
-Besides high-frequency systems such as mmWave or THz communications that have the intrinsic multi-path sparsity, another scenario with limited significant multi-paths is intelligent reflecting surface (IRS)-aided communications, which have received dramatic attention recently \cite{wu2019towards,wu2021intelligentTutorial,basar2019wireless, lu2021aerial,feng2021wireless,he2020cascaded,di2020smart,Tang2021WirelessCM, huang2019reconfigurable,wu2019intelligent,pan2022overview, shao2022target}.
-However, most existing works on IRS-aided communications focus on narrowband frequency-flat communications without considering the ISI issue.
+Besides high-frequency systems such as mmWave or THz communications that have the intrinsic multi-path sparsity, another scenario with limited significant multi-paths is intelligent reflecting surface (IRS)-aided communication, which has received dramatic attention recently \cite{wu2019towards,wu2021intelligentTutorial,basar2019wireless,han2019large,he2020cascaded, lu2021aerial,feng2021wireless,di2020smart,Tang2021WirelessCM, huang2019reconfigurable,wu2019intelligent,pan2022overview, shao2022target,han2020cooperative,you2021wireless,gao2021distributed, ding2023analysis,jia2022robust}.
+However, most existing works on IRS-aided communication focus on narrowband frequency-flat communications without considering the ISI issue.
+For example, by considering the double-reflection cascaded channel, the theoretical power scaling and channel estimation scheme for cooperative double-IRS aided communications were studied in \cite{han2020cooperative} and \cite{you2021wireless}, respectively.
+Moreover, to reduce the complexity of instantaneous channel state information (CSI)-adaptive phase shift design, the quasi-static phase shift designs based on statistical CSI were considered for multi-IRS aided narrowband communications in \cite{gao2021distributed,ding2023analysis}.
 While for wideband communications, the time-dispersive channel caused by multi-path propagation becomes a major impairment, for which the detrimental ISI needs to be considered.
 Some efforts have been devoted to IRS-aided wideband communications using OFDM.
 For example, in \cite{Yang2020IntelligentRS,zheng2020intelligent}, the practical transmission protocols were proposed for IRS-aided OFDM systems.
 The extensions to the cooperative multi-IRS aided multiple-input single-output (MISO)-OFDM and the IRS-aided multiple-input multiple-output (MIMO)-OFDM wideband communications were studied in \cite{he2021cooperative} and \cite{zhang2020capacity,li2021intelligent}, respectively.